ProfessionalWiki/SemanticBundle/README.md

 Update the `enableSemantics` line with your domain name.
 For more information see the
 [enableSemantics documentation](https://www.semantic-mediawiki.org/wiki/Help:EnableSemantics).

+### Step 4/5: require SemanticBundle.php

+Add the following line to the end of your "LocalSettings.php" file after the line added in step 3/5:

+    require_once __DIR__ . '/extensions/SemanticBundle/SemanticBundle.php';

 ### Step 5/5: run update.php